lbarqueira/Front-end-Development-Resources/README.md

 # My-Resources
-List of resources that I use for Web and Mobile development
+List of resources that I use for Web and Mobile development with HTML, CSS and JS

 ## Design